-The contracting authority sends the contract dossier, including contracts bearing its signature, to the delegation of the European Union for endorsement.
+The contracting authority sends the contract dossier to the delegation of the European Union for endorsement.
 The delegation signs all originals of the contract (and initials all pages of the special conditions and the budget) to endorse the EU financing and sends them back to the contracting authority.
 No endorsement by the delegation is required in certain cases referred to in the practical guide to procedures for programme estimates.